Four-manifolds, geometries and knots: Mapping tori of self homeomorphisms of -manifolds

 If $H$ has order 2 then $\theta$ induces the identity on $H$; if $H$ has order greater than 2 then some power of $\theta$ induces the identity on $H$, since $\sqrt\nu$ is a characteristic subgroup of finite index.
-The matrix $\theta|_{\sqrt\nu} $ then commutes with each element of the image of $H$ in $GL(3,\mathbb{Z})$, and the remaining assertions follow from simple calculations, on considering the possibilities for $\pi$ and $H$ listed in \S3 above. \end{proof}
+The matrix $\theta|_{\sqrt\nu} $ then commutes with each element of the image of $H$ in $GL(3,\mathbb{Z})$, and assertions (2)--(5) follow from simple calculations, on considering the possibilities for $\pi$ and $H$ listed in \S3 above.
+The final assertion follows on considering the Jordan normal form of $\theta|_{\sqrt\nu}$. \end{proof}

 \begin{cor} The mapping torus $M(\phi)=N\times_\phi S^1$ of a self homeomorphism $\phi$ of a flat $3$-manifold $N$ is flat if and only if the outer automorphism $[\phi_* ]$ induced by $\phi$ has finite order.